 -

-Once the stop arm page loads, it will display live images from each of the three lenses of the Stop Arm Camera 2.
+Once the stop arm page loads, it will display live images from all three Stop Arm Camera Gen2 lenses.

-- Verify all three images are clear and visible.
+- Verify all three camera images are present.

-- If the DVR had previously been installed with an older Dual-Lens Stop Arm Camera, click the "Update (Reset)" button to clear out the previous configuration.
+If the DVR was initially installed with an older Dual-Lens Stop Arm Camera, the Ranger may be configured to display only two cameras.

 -